 Japanese Math has been at the forefront of mathematical education for students in grades 1 to 12.
 In Japan, educators believe learning math is no different from learning basic social skills — both are necessary for everyday life.

 Life is constantly presenting us with problems that don’t have clear answers, which is why we’ve harnessed Japan’s historically successful teaching methods to create a program that teaches students to calculate, measure, draw and apply logic to reach solutions.

-We often hear "why do I have to study math?".
-Many mathematical concepts taught at school may not seem to have practical applications for vast majority of students.
+We often hear "Why do I have to study math?".
+Many mathematical concepts taught at school may not seem to have practical applications for the vast majority of students.
 Conventionally, math is taught as a fact, name, notation, or usage.
 Japanese math teaches realistic mathematics that enables students to make sense of formal math.
-When the simplest form of math is progression in a logical order and the problem situation is experientially real to the students (such as painting a wall or planting a tree), the question is no longer "why do I do it" but "how should I do it".
-We start with what the final outcome would look like and figure out what knowledge and tools are required to reach the outcome.
+When the content in the problem is experientially real to the students, the question is no longer "why do I do it" but "how should I do it".
+We visualize what the final outcome would look like and figure out what knowledge and tools are required to reach the outcome.

 Japanese teaching focuses on teaching for conceptual understanding.
 Japanese math is based on problem-solving and teaches how to invent solutions.
 Teachers provide a context for the lesson so that what follows has greater meaning than merely getting the correct answer on a worksheet.

 Let's take an example of fractions.
 Once students master four basic operations, the concepts become abstract.
 When third graders see fractions, some of them can no longer connect the stacked numbers to division.
 They use division to share food, for instance, but cannot connect the idea and math.